 You can check your VCF claim status by following the steps outlined below.

-How does the VCF claims process work?
+The 9/11 VCF claims process

 During the intervening period, many individuals would like to check the progress of their claims and so it is important to understand how the claims process works.